lizarias85/ai-case-study/README.md

   * Right now the company has introduced self-driving vehicles, however in the roll-out of this autonomous driving there have been some accidents while in autopilot mode.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
   * Currently, one of Tesla's objectives is to provide self driving trucks for delivery and transportation of goods.
+Tis market is valued at $29B in North America.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
   * Tesla is a leader in the field, however there are other companies also making efforts for autonomous trucks such as Peterbuilt and locomation to tackle the expected shortage of delivery truck drivers.